So you or someone you love has been accepted to college. Congratulations! Now it's time to decide how to pay for it.

 Federal loans carry fixed interest rates, which means the rate will remain the same throughout the repayment term.
 For undergraduate borrowers in the 2023-2024 school year, the interest rates for direct subsidized and unsubsidized loans is 5.50%.
 For graduate/professional borrowers, it’s 7.05%.

 For direct subsidized and unsubsidized loans — also sometimes called Stafford loans — there are borrowing limits based on your year in school and your status as an independent or dependent student under FAFSA.
-You can see a detailed breakdown by grade here, but speaking broadly, limits for undergraduates range from $5,500 to $12,500 in federal loans a year.
+You can see a detailed breakdown here, but speaking broadly, limits for undergraduates range from $5,500 to $12,500 in federal loans a year.

 It's worth noting that there is a one-time loan fee of 1.057% for direct subsidized and unsubsidized loans.